 “I can’t believe this keeps happening,” she exasperated.
 She told us that in the last two weeks, several cars along our street have been broken into, as well as robberies of several homes.
 Her family’s bikes had been swiped, locked behind TWO doors into her building.
 Last week I had seen a Jeep similar to mine with its same window missing, but foolishly assumed that its owner had busted it herself, perhaps having gotten locked out.
 My realtor when I moved here a year ago had grown up on this block, just across the street from me, his grandma and aunt still there.
 He’d assured me it was the safest street in Brooklyn and I’d believed him.

 The cops came much sooner than I had expected or even felt was appropriate given that this is NYC and they certainly have bigger fish to fry.
 I told them what had happened, filled out a form with an itemized list of what had been stolen, and shared what I’d heard about the other thefts.
 The lead officer took photos of my license and registration with his iPhone and provided me with a case number.
-They encouraged me to contact my insurance company to better understand my coverage and potentially make a claim for the repairs and stolen goods.
+They encouraged me to contact my insurance company to better understand my coverage and potentially make a claim for the repairs and stolen goods, I contacted HGV Insurance which is the company I use and they said they were going to take care of the situation.

 Meanwhile my boyfriend had found an auto glass place nearby with 26 five-star reviews on Yelp and liked the guy’s voice when he called.
 They could get the replacement glass and have it fixed in a couple hours.
 As soon as the cops left, we emptied the car of its remaining items and convoyed to the shop.